Completeness of the ZH-calculus: Modifications to the ZH-calculus

 \section{Modifications to the ZH-calculus}

-In this section we will discuss a couple of variations on the ZH-calculus.
+In this section, we will discuss a couple of variations on the ZH-calculus.
 In particular, we present an alternative to \OrthoRule in Section~\ref{sec:o-rule}, and an alternative to \AvgRule and \IntroRule in Section~\ref{sec:alternative-intro-avg}.
-We also present an alternative parameter-free ZH-calculus which is universal and complete over the ring $\mathbb{Z}[\frac{1}{\sqrt{2}}]$ in Section~\ref{sec:tof-had}.
-We end with a discussion on the simplicity of the ZH-calculus in comparison to other complete graphical calculi for qubit quantum computing in Section~\ref{sec:simplicity}.
+We show that \HHRule can actually be proved from the other rules in Section~\ref{sec:hh-rule-necessity}.
+In Section~\ref{sec:tof-had} we present an alternative parameter-free ZH-calculus which is complete over a subring of matrices over $\mathbb{Z}[\frac{1}{\sqrt{2}}]$ which exactly corresponds to those that can be implemented by the Toffoli+Hadamard gate set.